-Devin L. Walker is a Human Rights and Pan-African organizer, musician, author and Equal Opportunity professional.
-His entire adult life has been dedicated toward the eradication of the exploitation of human beings by human beings.
-He walked in the rich tradition of the Social Gospel and Liberation Theology while as an active member of the African Methodist Episcopal Zion Church, where he held several positions to include the Director of Youth and Young Adults at Contee AME Zion Church in Washington, DC and Chairperson of the Social/Political Action Committee for the Mid Atlantic II Region Lay Council.
+Devin L. Walker is a Human Rights and Pan-African organizer, musician, author, and Equal Opportunity professional.
+His entire adult life has been dedicated to the eradication of the exploitation of human beings by human beings.
+He walked in the rich tradition of the Social Gospel and Liberation Theology while as an active member of the African Methodist Episcopal Zion Church, where he held several positions to include the Director of Youth and Young Adults at Contee AME Zion Church in Washington, DC, and Chairperson of the Social/Political Action Committee for the Mid Atlantic II Region Lay Council.

 Over 90 pre-internet hours of research went into each newsletter that produced eight separate publications in two years.
 Devin has since authored two books, based upon the eight newsletters, to resurrect the true social revolutionary nature of the church; “An Appeal to the African Church in America: Beware of False Profit$” and “The Way of the Gentiles.”

 Devin’s college experiences is where he developed his revolutionary passion and love for Africa and her people home and abroad, earning a Bachelor of Arts Degree in Political Science from the University of Maryland Baltimore County in 1988.
 He was President of the Black Student Union and led a student sit-in as a member of the Coalition Against Injustice to protest acts of racism on the campus.